IBM/MLOps-CPD/README.md

 # MLOps in Cloud Pak for Data

+**Welcome** 👋 to our MLOps repository!

 This documentation describes IBM's MLOps flow implemented using services in IBM's Cloud Pak for Data stack.
 It therefore describes IBM's narrative of MLOps.
+This asset is specifically created to enable the **rapid and effortless creation of end-to-end machine learning workflows**, while simultaneously exhibiting the strengths of the products found in our Cloud Pak for Data stack.

+We understand that each organization is unique, and may therefore have unique ML use cases that require solutions that are equally as unique.
+That is why - alongside simplicity - we've placed a strong emphasis on modularity.
+Our solution provides a full fundamental workflow documentation, and comes with plug-and-play integration for custom-built models (PyTorch, Tensorflow, Keras...) and CI tests.
+Additionally, our project is built using Watson Pipelines, which offers extensive drag-and-drop modularity, providing you with the flexibility and customization options you need to create tailored ML solutions that perfectly fit your organization's unique requirements.

+The demo uses the German Credit Risk dataset.
+In order to predict credit risk in the setup instructions below, we leverage an SKLearn Pipeline in which we place, train and test a LightGBM model.
+(Alternatively you may provide a custom-built model or choose one from [/custom_models](/custom_models/)).
+The code is written in Python 3.9 and requires access to IBM Watson Studio, Watson Machine Learning, Watson Knowledge Catalog, and Watson OpenScale.
 The architecture consists of three stages: development, pre-prod, and prod.
 The process includes: receiving code updates, training, deploying, and monitoring models.

-The demo uses the German Credit dataset to predict credit risk.
-The code is written in Python 3.9 and requires access to IBM Watson Studio, Watson Machine Learning, Watson Knowledge Catalog, and Watson OpenScale.

-Note: The current implementation has been built on IBM Cloud (CPSaaS).
-But most of the current implementation barring few changes in authentication, should work well on Cloud Pak for Data on-prem.
-Based on the users' requests, we may release an on-prem version.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/77606025/205662631-97bb8875-c799-4fd9-9bb0-71c4b0e0be12.png" width="750">